Diamond Head Trail is one of

 The gorgeous 360 degree views from the viewing decks are

 breathtaking!
 Not because you’re out of breath from climbing

 all the stairs, but because of the panoramic views of Waikiki to

 Waianae, the vast Pacific Ocean, the Ko’olau Mountains and eastern

 views reaching out to the Koko Head Crater.

 Diamond Head Crater also holds the record for the longest recorded land views in the world.
 On a clear day, I think I would have to agree!

 Diamond Head trail is one of my favorite Oahu hikes…I hope you get to discover it too!

-You could literally walk to the Diamond Head trail from Waikiki, if you don’t mind extending your hike a couple of hours, depending how far back you start from.
+You could literally walk to the Diamond Head trail from Waikiki, if you don’t mind extending your hike an hour...depending how far back you start from.